Poor qualification is a common compliance risk in the logistics industry!

 TrustedTrucks is a transparent and intuitive platform that enables carriers and forwarders to connect with each other and build trusted relationships.
 The platform helps to make the qualification process less complex and time-consuming.
 With just one click through TrustedTrucks, a connection can be established with new business partners, who’s respective qualification documents can be checked and verified.
 Once this is done, business can be conducted at will.
 TrustedTrucks users can be sure that they are working with qualified professionals.
 TrustedTrucks not only impresses with a smooth and compliant qualification, but also sets a new benchmark among logistics platforms with regard to data handling, privacy and confidentiality are enforced throughout the platform.
 Data is owned and controlled by its owners and it’s owners alone.

-If you want to follow the signs of the times and are looking for a suitable tool to carry out the qualification of your carrier partners, then try out the free beta of TrustedTrucks and convince yourself!
+If you want to follow the signs of the times and are looking for a suitable tool to carry out the qualification of your carrier partners, then try out TrustedTrucks and convince yourself!

 1. Create your profile